Attend Our Guided Walks!

 About Chi-Wei Chang

-She holds certifications in ecotherapy, nature-informed therapy, and wilderness first aid, and serves on the board of the Center for Nature Informed Therapy.
-An avid hiker and landscape photographer, she is often planning her next adventure — preferably somewhere with cold weather and expansive wild spaces.
+Chi-Wei Chang is founder of Wind Water Wild and serves on the board of the Center for Nature Informed Therapy.
+She is certified in nature-informed therapy, ecotherapy, and wilderness first aid, and draws on her own experience of time in nature as a steady source of grounding and balance that has helped her through a career of context shifting between countries, cultures, and languages.
+An avid hiker and landscape photographer, she is often planning her next adventure, preferably somewhere with cold weather and expansive wild spaces.

 $25.00 USD